-It’s a very unfortunate development here in Calgary, but more and more often we run into condo buildings with special assessments.
-Old buildings, and even newer buildings, are subject to special assessments.
-In this article, we will try to pass on more information on this ‘subject of hell’.
+It’s a very unfortunate development here in Calgary, but more often we run into condo buildings with special assessments.
+Old buildings, and even newer buildings, are potentially subject to special assessments.
+In this article, we will try to pass on more information on this possible nightmare for every condo owner.

 What is a special assessment?

 Special assessments can be for a few hundred dollars up to thousands